mvellandi/journal-old/_posts/2011-02-19-ushahidi-social-technology-crisis-mobile-information-mapping-crowdsourcing.md

 ---
-title: Crisis Mapping with Social Technology and Mobile Crowdsourcing &#8211; Ushahidi
+title: "Crisis Mapping with Social Technology and Mobile Crowdsourcing: Ushahidi"
+layout: post
 date: 2011-02-19T09:44:30+00:00
 author: Mario Vellandi
-layout: post
 description:
   - This great social technology platform Ushahidi, is capable of crowd-sourcing, sharing and mapping crisis information in near real time from mobile phones and the web
 categories: